 You can also send applications and resumes to schools that have not advertised vacancies so that, in the event a vacancy arises, principals will be aware of your interest.
 We recommend that in addition to filing an online application via the Open Market Transfer Plan system, you also submit a hard copy of your cover letter and resume via fax, mail or in person.
 Since principals may be receiving many online applications, it might be helpful for them to receive a paper copy of your materials as well as the electronic application.

 School-based committees made up of supervisors and teachers will interview candidates.
 The committee is not required to interview all applicants.
 It will make a hiring recommendation, but the final decision rests with the principal.
 If you’re successful, the hiring principal will enter you into his or her Galaxy budget and you’ll receive a printed contract, which both you and the principal will sign, which makes the transfer official.
 Your current principal will be notified by the system at that point.

-If you apply for many positions and are not contacted at all and have had no opportunity to interview, please notify Special Representative Mike Sill, the UFT’s point person for the Open Market Transfer Plan, at firstname.lastname@example.org.
+If you apply for many positions and are not contacted or have had no opportunity to interview, please call the UFT at 212-331-6311.

 Common questions about Open Market Transfers

 - What happens if I transfer and then decide to return to my former school?